Nicomachean Ethics: Book V: Justice and fairness

 Book V is the same as Book IV of the Eudemian Ethics; the first of three books common to both works.
 It represents the discussion on justice (dikaiosunē) foreseen in earlier books, which covers some of the same material as Plato's Republic, though in a strikingly different way.

 Burger points out that although the chapter nominally follows the same path (methodos) as previous chapters "it is far from obvious how justice is to be understood as a disposition in relation to a passion: the proposed candidate, greed (pleonexia), would seem to refer, rather, to the vice of injustice and the single opposite of the virtue."
 In other words, justice is not described as a mean between two extremes.

 He distinguishes such states-of-character from "science".
 A science concerns a subject matter in which knowledge and skill aim for opposite extremes: for example, a doctor knows the science of health, and uses this knowledge to heal or possibly harm patients.
-A state-of-character, on the other hand, goes in only one direction—having a courageous state-of-character does not make it easier for you to be cowardly, nor vice versa.
+A state-of-character, on the other hand, goes in only one direction—having a courageous state-of-character does not make it easier for one to be cowardly, nor vice versa.
 Justice, he says, is a state of character that is possessed by people who engage in just acts from just desires, not merely the science of knowing theoretically about just outcomes or processes.

 Aristotle claims that people use the word "just" to mean either "law abiding" or lawful (nominos), or equitable or fair (isos).
 He envisions an ideal legal system in which "all that is unfair is unlawful, but not all that is unlawful is unfair ... [and] the law bids us practise every virtue and forbids us to practise any vice."
 But: "It would seem that to be a good man is not in every case the same thing as to be a good citizen."
 These two common meanings of justice coincide only to the extent that the laws are themselves good, something only lawmakers can ensure.

 Aristotle says that a complete virtue encompasses all types of justice and indeed all types of excellence of character, while a partial virtue is distinct from other character traits.
 For example, a soldier who flees in battle might be exhibiting cowardice, but could also be exhibiting a sort of injustice (e.g., not wanting to equally share risks with other soldiers).